IainT52/PicToCartoon/README.md

 - Run app from command line using `flask run`.
 - Close the app using ctrl-C once the downloads have finished.

+# How it works
+#### Object Detection
+- An image is submitted by the user and then passed through a TensorFlow 2 object detection model.
+- Each detected object is surrounded by a 2D box to represent the area it takes up in the image.
+- Each box is given a scale value corresponding to the size relative to the whole image.
+Ex.
+An object that takes up 25% of the entire image will have a scale = 0.25.
+#### Fetching and Normalizing the QuickDraw Cartoon Drawings
+- For each object, a matching cartoon drawing (the drawings stroke coordinates) is fetched from the QuickDraw API.
+- The stroke coordinates for each cartoon drawing are scaled with each matching objects scale value.
+- The stroke coordinates are offset by the location of ....To be continued

 # The Quick, Draw!
 Dataset
 ![photo](images/quickdraw.jpg)